-The Terrace at Delaware Park is located on the upper level of the Marcy Casino across from the Albright-Knox Art Gallery.
-The casino is situated between Hoyt Lake and the historic Rose Garden.
-Plans for Delaware Park were designed by renowned landscape architect, Frederick Law Olmsted in 1868.
-By 1874, Olmsted’s partner, Calver Vaux designed the original Boathouse where the Marcy Casino now sits.
-Due to popularity the boathouse was eventually enlarged, but sadly was destroyed by fire in 1899.
+History: Plans for Delaware Park were designed by renowned landscape architect, Frederick Law Olmsted in 1868.
+By 1874, Olmsted’s partner, Calvert Vaux, designed the original Boathouse where the Marcy Casino now sits.
+Due to its popularity, the boathouse was eventually enlarged, but sadly was destroyed by fire in 1899.
 The structure was rebuilt in time for the 1901 Pan-American Exposition that took place throughout Delaware Park.
 The current building was designed by Buffalo architect E.B.
-Green and was known as The Delaware Park Casino serving as a gathering place for residents of the city.
-Today it is the Marcy Casino, named in honor of the late Delaware District Councilman, William L. Marcy, Jr., a champion of saving the casino from ruin and demolition.
+Green, and was known as The Delaware Park Casino, serving as a gathering place for residents of the city.
+It was renamed ‘Marcy Casino’ in honor of the late Delaware District Councilman, William L. Marcy, Jr., a champion of saving the casino from ruin and demolition.